Inquisition (metal band): Recent efforts

 In the aftermath of the resurfaced allegations against Dagon, the band went silent on their social media for the majority of 2018, however in late December of that year the band announced on their Facebook that they had started working on new music.
 A year later in late December 2019, they announced they had completed recording their next album.
 On November 11, 2020, the band released a music video for their song "Luciferian Rays" to promote their next album.

-The band's eight full length album Black Mass for a Mass Grave was released on November 20, 2020, through Agonia Records.
+The band's eighth full length album Black Mass for a Mass Grave was released on November 20, 2020, through Agonia Records.
 According to the band's website, the album was recorded, mixed and mastered between August and September 2019.
 The band resumed their live activities in 2022, their first live show in over four years took place at Steelfest on Finland, and embarked on a Latin America tour on October.